EsiSeraj/FireCommander2020/LfD-HRI Package/README.md

 # FireCommander - The LfD-HRI Package
 **<u>Coming Soon!</u>**

-**NOTE:** Please submit a code-request to <eseraj3 at gatech dot edu> directly if you need to access this content before it is officially released.
+**NOTE:** Please submit a code-request to <u>eseraj3 at gatech dot edu</u> directly if you need to access this content before it is officially released.